Frequently Asked Questions (FAQs)

 Will my insurance cover nutrition?

-Isn't holistic or natural health quackery?
+Isn't holistic health based on pseudoscience?

-I had to throw this in here because I live in a community that doesn't seem to appreciate wholesome approaches to health.
+But I had to throw this in here because I live in a community that doesn't seem to appreciate wholesome approaches to health.
 "Quackery" is a term used by some to delegitimize the competition.
 Other common ones, especially since the recent pandemic, are "pseudoscience" and "misinformation."
-I've seen these used by RDs, MDs, RNs, therapists, and laypersons.
-We've seen a lot of reactive and speculative name-calling like this in recent years as political and social issues become more heated.
-As a therapist with a background in sociology, I find it interesting how backwards it all is.
-Natural health is legitimate and science-based as a whole, but I agree that there are some methods people are using that may very well be "quackery."
-But as I humble myself and really look into things, I am often surprised how legitimate some seemingly outrageous claims are.
+I've seen these used by RDs, MDs, RNs, therapists, and laypersons, and people seem to really love using these terms on Wikipedia (please don't rely on Wikipedia or A.I. for health information).
+We've seen a lot of reactive and speculative name-calling like this in recent years as political and social issues become more heated (and it really is socially driven, not based on sound scientific arguments).
+I find it interesting how backwards it all is.